 - Melissa McCarthy and Paul Feig’s Girl Power(!) — Much in the vein how Perry uses Afrocentricity as a commercial crutch, McCarthy and Feig have long leaned on the whole feminine empowerment/body-image facade to persuade professional critics into believing their films are funny.
 Once again, drain forty pounds from the star or switch the genders of much of the cast, and nobody would be making any fuss about these films, least of all positive ones.

-- Act of Gimicky Valor — Arguably the purest example of military-worshiping/SUPPORT OUR TROOPS(!) conservative-pandering, Act of Valor (2012) rested its entire premise and marketing campaign on its depictions of real Navy SEALs portraying fake characters in a made-up story.
+- Act of Jingoism — Arguably the purest example of military-worshiping/SUPPORT OUR TROOPS(!) conservative-pandering, Act of Valor (2012) rested its entire premise and marketing campaign on its depictions of real Navy SEALs portraying fake characters in a made-up story.
 It came complete with cringeworthy exposition, a bland story, and mediocre action scenes.
 But hey, those guys went to SEAL-training, and that’s all that matters.
 Plus the villain was Russian and Muslim!
 Double bonus!

 EXAMPLES OF PC POTSHOTS: